Aims & Scope

 According to the statutes, the International Society for the History of Pharmacy (ISHP), which was established in 1926, is an International Centre for handling all matters of a pharmaceutical historical nature without commercial interests.
 It endeavours to reach its goal by promoting research in writing and teaching the history of pharmacy as well as disseminating knowledge and obtaining recognition for this discipline.
 Its institutions serve this purpose.

 A main focus of the societies work lies in organising an International Congress every two years.
-The last one took place in Warsaw, Poland and will be followed by a meeting in Washington, USA, in 2019.
+This year it will take place in Washington, USA and will be followed by a meeting in Italy in 2021.
 These congresses will continue to be an open platform for research presentations and also discussions about history of pharmacy in an truly international context.
 Additionally, internationally based research projects may be initiated and supported.

 History always is close related to local circumstances and things developed different from country to country and from culture to culture.
 Therefore, many historical studies have to be done in a national context.
 However, there are questions and historical problems which can only be discussed on an international basis to achieve results valid for the whole world.
 Efforts of ISHP will concentrate on identifying those problems and stimulating discussion about them from a truly international point of view.
 Therefore, it seems very important for ISHP to cover national societies from all over the world and representing all different cultures to come to valid results.